daler/gffutils/doc/source/examples.rst

 ...     elif "RNA" in f.featuretype:
 ...         f.attributes['ID'][0] += '_transcript'
 ...     else:
+...         # assume that anything else is a child of a transcript, so we need ...         # to edit the "Parent" attribute
 ...         if 'Parent' in f.attributes:
 ...             f.attributes['Parent'] \
 ...                = [i + '_transcript' for i in f.attributes['Parent']]